Becaco/becaco-collaborative-provenance/README.md

-# BECACO-Collaborative-Provenance-Research
-Repository for data preparation scripts, workflows, and documentation to support collaborative provenance research across institutions.
+# Becaco Data Preparation for Collaborative Provenance Research

+This repository provides tools, scripts, and guidelines for preparing data for collaborative and large-scale provenance research, with a focus on interoperability and reproducibility.

+## Goals

+- Demonstrate best practices for data cleaning and normalization
+- Enable collaborative workflows for provenance data across institutions
+- Support large-scale, cross-institutional research on provenance